Skip to Main Content

 Flaws

 Beyond its innate lack of creativity, ChatGPT has other inherent flaws of which we should be aware.
+Many of these issues are covered in greater depth on our AI Ethics guide.

 • It is essentially unthinking and amoral.